octo-technology/OpenTezos/docs/michelson/smart-contracts.md

 ### Entrypoint

 The **parameter** of the smart contract describes all possible invocations of the smart contract.
-An entrypoint is a invocable function of the smart contract which takes arguments.
+An entrypoint is an invocable function of the smart contract which takes arguments.
 These arguments are specific to the entrypoint.

 Each entrypoint is composed of:
 - the type definition of the expected argument of the entrypoint